Keep Up With McLean!

 We are here to help you.
 At McLean Hospital, we dedicate ourselves to providing you with compassionate and respectful specialized psychiatric care.
 Together with you, we will seek to chart a path toward your recovery and well-being.
 The information in this section provides an overview of what you can expect at McLean and provides answers to questions and concerns that patients and their families and friends may have.

-Organized into sections for patients and for families and friends, this guide provides answers to frequently asked questions.
+Organized into sections for patients and for families and friends, we provide answers to frequently asked questions.
 The information regarding patient arrival and what to expect throughout the steps from arrival to admission is a comprehensive resource for those who may be unfamiliar with the process.
 This guide is also available in Spanish.

 This guide provides comprehensive information for patients, families, and friends regarding care for those who have been admitted to an inpatient unit at our campus in Belmont or at McLean SouthEast.
 This guide is also available in Spanish.